 J. Terry White is president and CEO of White Eagle Aerospace.
 His desire to share the joy of flight, combined with his passion for teaching and his love of all things aerospace, culminated in the formation of the company.

-Terry’s 40 years of professional aerospace experience includes the NASA Space Shuttle Program, NASA X-43A Flight Project, the United States Navy STANDARD Missile Program and numerous proprietary consulting projects.
+Terry’s over 45 years of professional aerospace experience includes the NASA Space Shuttle Program, NASA X-43A Flight Project, the United States Navy STANDARD Missile Program and numerous proprietary consulting projects.
 During his extensive career, he has served on the engineering technical staff of Rockwell International, General Dynamics Corporation, Hughes Missile Systems Company, NASA Dryden Flight Research Center and Raytheon Missile Systems.
 His professional affiliations include the AIAA, SFTE, ITEA, NAA, SAE, AAHS, FTHF, and NSS.